Coltonton/EON-CP-BootAnimation/README.md

 If anyone is interested also in the Gimp files I can provide

+Im also not sure if the provided bootanimation.zip is a working version, sorry.

 ## How to Use
 [Useful Guide 1](https://usmile.at/blog/how-to-customize-your-android-boot-animation)
 [Useful Guide 2](https://android.googlesource.com/platform/frameworks/base/+/master/cmds/bootanimation/FORMAT.md)